 By default, the Nginx is pre-configured to serve HTTP1 type protocol.
 However, we should upgrade the protocol to HTTP/2 which is faster and safer.
-We will tweak the Nginx configuration to serve all the request with HTTP/2 socket.
+We will tweak the Nginx configuration to serve all the requests with HTTP/2 socket.

-In this section, we will also adjust the security headers, make cipher stronger, block some advance hacking injection like cross-scripts, and also add the trusted certificate in Nginx file.
+In this section, we will also adjust the security headers, make cipher stronger, block some advance hacking injection like cross-scripts, and also add the trusted certificate in the Nginx file.

 These entire changes will make our website and backend web server faster and secured from any infiltration.
-This will also improve the overall website rating in SSLLabs test report.
+This will also improve the overall website rating in the SSLLabs test report.

-Follow this detailed guide to enable HTTP/2 and improve Nginx security for Cloud server.
+Follow this detailed guide to enable HTTP/2 and improve Nginx security for the Cloud server.
 Here is the video tutorial on the same.